The Xometry app works best with JavaScript enabled!

 Brass pipe fittings.
 Image Credit: Shutterstock.com/Dmitry Markov152

 This article will discuss what brass is and the various types of brass, as well as their mechanical and chemical properties.
-Figure 1 below shows some brass pipe fittings:
+Figure 1 below shows some brass bars:

 What is Brass?

-There are many different brass alloys.
-However, they vary little in terms of elemental makeup.
-Listed below are some commonly used brass alloys:
+There are many brass alloys and they differ in their elemental makeup.
+Here are some of the most commonly used ones.

 3. Alloy C360 (Free Machining Brass): This brass alloy contains approximately 60% copper, 35.5% zinc, up to 3.7% lead, and trace quantities of iron.
 This alloy is one of the easiest materials of all the brasses to machine and is classified as having a 100% machinability rating.
-Typical applications include parts like gears or bushings.
+It’s commonly used for parts like gears and bushings.

-4. Alloy 385 (Architectural Bronze): Despite being called bronze, 385 brass is an alloy that contains approximately 59% copper, 42% zinc, and up to 3.5% lead.
-This dramatically improves its machinability and formability.
-Its ease of forming makes it popular as an architectural material used for aluminum extrusions.
+4. Alloy 385 (Architectural Bronze): Despite being called bronze, 385 brass has around 59% copper, 42% zinc, and up to 3.5% lead in it.
+This mixture makes it more machinabile and formabile, which is why it’s popular in architecture for aluminum extrusions.

-5. Alloy 464 (Naval Brass): This brass alloy contains approximately 59% copper, 40% percent zinc, and 1% tin, with a small amount of lead.
-The combination produces a metal with exceptional corrosion resistance.
+5. Brass 464 Marine Grade (Naval Brass): This brass alloy contains approximately 59% copper, 40% percent zinc, and 1% tin, with a small amount of lead.
+The combination produces a metal with exceptional corrosion resistance to seawater.
 Applications can include the various fittings found on the deck of a boat.

-Table 1 below lists the mechanical and elemental makeup of the more common brass alloys:
+Table 1 below lists the mechanical and elemental makeup of the more common brass alloys.
+Many of these alloys instant quote on Xometry’s platform as a manufacturing material option.

 Table 1: Brass Properties